ppfeufer/aa-esi-status/README.md

 ## Installation<a name="installation"></a>

-> **Note**
+> \[!NOTE\]
 >
-> This app is a plugin for Alliance Auth.
-If you don't have Alliance Auth running
-> already, please install it first before proceeding.
-(See the official [AA
-> installation guide](https://allianceauth.readthedocs.io/en/latest/installation/allianceauth.html) for details)
+> **AA ESI Status needs at least Alliance Auth v4.0.0!**
 >
-> AA ESI Status needs at least **Alliance Auth v3.6.1**.
-Please make sure to meet
+> Please make sure to update your Alliance Auth instance _before_ you install this
-> this condition _before_ installing this app, otherwise an update to Alliance Auth
+> module or update to the latest version, otherwise an update to Alliance Auth will
-> will be pulled in unsupervised.
+> be pulled in unsupervised.

+This app is a plugin for Alliance Auth.
+If you don't have Alliance Auth running already, please install it first before proceeding.
+(See the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/allianceauth.html) for details)

 ### Step 1: Install the App<a name="step-1-install-the-app"></a>